AliciaFrederick/choice-and-chance/content/System/+ Choice & Chance.md

 ---
 # Choice & Chance

 ## Overview

 This is a Tabletop Role Playing Game, or TTRPG.
 Ka’Thand is the [[+ Setting|world]] I’ve created for you to play in, explore and shape.
 A place of your wildest imagination, Ka’Thand has its own happenings and creatures and goings ons.
 But just like you, the world is ever changing, evolving, and growing.
 Every story told in this world is unique, just as every conversation you have is one of a kind.
 This place is just a stepping stone for you to take your creativity, as Arbiter or Teller, and run with it - with a few rules to keep the game fair and fun.

-[[Ka'Thand]] is a fictional world on which anything can happen.
-Where fantasy, science and other tales of whimsy and woe can be woven and explored with your friends.
-You can navigate the dangers of exploration and combat; unravel plots of intrigue, discover romance and more.
-You can tread through treacherous temples, solve complex problems and wander through cities and landscapes of your wildest imagination.
-The stories told will shape reality itself.

-Magic, or Forms - Life changes constantly, and though those changes are difficult to view over a small window of time, they can be profound at the scale of thousands of years.

-The [[Ruk]] have always been an inward-looking people, and through their practices began to gain control over their bodies, such as staving off disease by raising the temperature in their extremities to fight infection.
-The root of this is not in what a Ruk is, but how they think, and their relationship to their bodies and the outside world.

 This game is meant to be played end to end, with a story that takes you all the way through a completed adventure with a full arc.